Jozef Čapkovič

 Jozef Čapkovič (born 11 January 1948 in Bratislava, Czechoslovakia) is a former Slovak football player.
-He played for Czechoslovakia, for which he played 16 matches.
+He played for Czechoslovakia, making 16 appearances for the national side.

 He was a participant at the 1976 UEFA European Championship, where Czechoslovakia won the gold medal.

-He played mostly for Slovan Bratislava.
+He played mostly for Slovan Bratislava, although he played part of the 1977–78 Czechoslovak First League for Dukla Prague.
 His twin brother Ján was also a successful footballer.

 From 1992 to 1994 he was a Member of the National Council for the Slovak National Party.
 He unsuccessfully ran for a parliament seat again in 2010.